SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-room9week7/Hackathon Plan.md

 # User Flow

-- Someone clicks a button which changes the state of "selectedCountry".
+- Someone clicks a button which changes the state of "selectedCountry". ✅
-- Having "selectedCountry" change (useEffect dependencies) could trigger a useEffect hook to run.
+- Having "selectedCountry" change (useEffect dependencies) could trigger a useEffect hook to run. ✅
-- That useEffect could run a fetch request.
+- That useEffect could run a fetch request.✅
-- Pass the "selectedCountry" as part of the request so you make a request that asks for data specific to that country.
+- Pass the "selectedCountry" as part of the request so you make a request that asks for data specific to that country.✅
-- Once the data returns from fetch - store it in the second bit of state that is meant to hold reviews.
+- Once the data returns from fetch - store it in the second bit of state that is meant to hold reviews.✅
-- The component will re-render and show the right review.
+- The component will re-render and show the right review.✅

 # Pitfalls